IBM/generate-insights-from-multiple-data-sources/README.md

 # Generate Insights from multiple data sources using Watson Studio

 In this Code Pattern, we will Generate Insights by integrating data from multiple data sources like ``Db2 On Cloud, CSV File, Db2 Warehouse, etc`` using Watson Studio.
 Telling a story with data usually involves integrating data from multiple sources.
 Being able to combine data from multiple sources is essential when performing analysis.
 Here we worked with a few data sources namely ``Db2 On Cloud, CSV File and Db2 Warehouse``, but the power of Watson Studio is that this technique can be applied to other sources like MySQL databases, IBM Db2 Big SQL, Oracle database, PostgreSQL, Microsoft SQL Server, and many more, no matter the dataset size.

-In this pattern, we will have sales and marketing data of watches in three different cities on three different data sources namely Db2 On Cloud, a csv file and Db2 Warehouse.
-We will integrate data from all these sources and put it on Db2 warehouse.
-This integrated data will further be used to derive insights and will be visualized on embedded dashboard.
+In this pattern, we will demonstrate the methodology with the following usecase.
+A watch manufacturing company ``XYZ`` manufactures five types of watchs, in three different branch locations (Manchester, Glasgow and Madrid) which uses different selling methods (Telephone, Visiting the Store and Online method).
+The sales data for each of these branches are stored in a different data source ( Db2 on Cloud, Db2 Warehouse and csv files ).
+We will integrate data from all these sources and put it on a single data source (Db2 warehouse).
+This integrated data will further be used to derive insights and will be visualized on an embedded dashboard.
+This will help us in interpreting, which product is performing the best and which branch is performing the best.

 When the reader has completed this Code Pattern, they will understand how to:

 * Connect and get data from multiple data sources.